DND-DRDC-RDDC/OS_PyCoMod/README.md

 SIRplus is a Python package for building and running Susceptible-Infectious-Recovered (SIR) and similar compartment models derived from systems of differential equations.

+The project is being released as part of Open Science (OS), an initiative of the Government of Canada to make the research products of federal scientists open to the public.

 The key components of the package are a set of Python classes:
  1) model element classes (pools, flows, parameters, equations, and random samples) are used to define the behavior of the system;
  2) users define a custom model class that contains these elements as well as nested sub-models;